virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Marriage register records.

 A marriage certificate is an official document that legalizes the union between two partners.
 Marriage certificates show that a marriage is legal.
-To be eligible for a marriage certificate in Virginia, couple:
+To be eligible for a marriage certificate in Virginia, a couple:

 • Must obtain a marriage license from the Circuit Court Clerk’s Office at the location where the marriage will take place